 I asked my MIL to help me out this this part because I was a bit overwhelmed.
 She informed me that the first thing we needed to do was remove the burlap and make sure all the springs were okay.
 Nooooo!
 I loved the original burlap and had no plans to remove it.

-Must to my dismay, we removed the burlap.
-But we did so ever so carefully so that we could preserve it and put it back over the springs.
+Much to my dismay, we removed the burlap.
+But we did it ever so carefully so that we could preserve it and put it back over the springs.
 I’m so glad my MIL talked me into doing this.
 Many of the springs were not even stitched down, so they could’ve easily fallen over after we covered the sofa.
 Then we would’ve had to pull the whole thing apart again to fix it.

 Once we made sure all of the springs were securely stitched down, we secured each of them together using a heavy duty hemp rope.
 I nailed the end of each rope to the sofa frame to hold it securely in place.